Caltech-IPAC/irsa-tutorials/tutorials/firefly/OpenUniverse2024Preview_Firefly.md

 plt.tight_layout(rect=[0, 0, 1, 0.97])
 ```

-### Use Firefly to create an interactive image visualization to identify a blended source
+## Use Firefly to interactively identify a blended source

 Clearly, the simulated Roman coadd has higher spatial resolution than the Rubin simulated coadd.
 Let's try to locate blended objects to compare in the simulated Rubin and Roman images.
 We will use Firefly's interactive visualization to make this task easier.